vkeshari/cricket_ratings/README.md

 Show total no. of data points by year or by decade.
 + `CHANGED_DAYS_CRITERIA`: Only consider days when Rating or Rank changed.

+### `heartbeat.py`
+Show every day with a ratings change for each format and type on one graph.

 ### `final_ratings.py`
 Shows players that had the highest ratings at retirement.
 + `MAX_PLAYERS`  : Self-explanatory